-Dubai is a city that stands head and shoulders above many others in its ability to cater to both indoor and outdoor action, meaning there is no shortage of fun activities to keep kids busy over the hot summer months.
+Dubai is a city that stands head and shoulders above many others in its ability to cater to both indoor and outdoor activities, meaning there is no shortage of fun ideas to keep kids busy over the hot summer months.

 We’ve broken it down into a few categories and provided you with this handy map you can save to keep track of all your favourites and discover something new:

-See the map or keep reading to find out more
+See the map for locations or keep reading to find out more

-Keeping active – top indoor Sports Activites in Dubai
+Keeping Active Over Summer – Top Indoor Sports Activities in Dubai

 Dubai World Sports